natematias/governing-human-algorithm-behavior/README.md

 In this session, we will have a conversation with a researcher, advocate, or policymaker working on digital discrimination.

 * (TBD) Read something by the speakers
-* Example invitees: David Robinson (Cornell), Deb Raji (Mozilla), representative of the NY State Attorney General's Office
+* <!--Example invitees: David Robinson (Cornell), Deb Raji (Mozilla), representative of the NY State Attorney General's Office-->

 #### Thurs 02-10 Case Study: Bias, Fairness, and Human-Algorithm Feedback
 Common discussions of algorithm governance focus on decision-making, which is a simpler problem than human-algorithm feedback.
 In this class, we will discuss this difference between the two.